William Kirwan: Federal government advisory boards

 Kirwan served on educational advisory boards to U.S. Presidents Bill Clinton and George W. Bush.
 President Clinton appointed Kirwan to the National Commission on Mathematics and Science Teaching for the 21st Century.
 In 2002, Kirwan was among 21 appointees by President Bush to the Board of Advisors on Historically Black Colleges and Universities.

 Appointed by Speaker of the United States House of Representatives Nancy Pelosi, Kirwan served on the National Advisory Committee on Institutional Quality and Integrity (NACIQI) from 2010 to 2014.
 NACIQI advises the U.S. Secretary of Education on accreditation and certification for colleges and universities, and named chair of the College Board Advocacy and Policy Center Advisory Committee.

 The Kirwan Commission

 Kirwan served as chair of the Maryland Commission on Innovation and Excellence in Education, commonly known as the "Kirwan Commission."
-The commission was founded in 2016 to make recommendations enable Maryland schools "to perform at the level of the world’s best school systems."
+The commission was founded in 2016 to make recommendations to enable Maryland schools "to perform at the level of the world’s best school systems."
 In 2020, the Maryland General Assembly passed, and Governor Larry Hogan vetoed, a $4 billion proposal (once fully phased in) based on the commission's recommendations.
 The veto was overridden in February 2021.